binaryfs/binpack/README.md

 end
 ```

-## Documentation

-The documentation was build with [Natural Docs](https://www.naturaldocs.org/) from the source code and can be found in the `docs` folder.

 ## License

-MIT License (see LICENSE file in project root)
+Source code: MIT License (see LICENSE file in project root)

+Kreon font by Julia Petretta (used in the LÖVE demo script): SIL Open Font License